Eva Victor

 From Wikipedia, the free encyclopedia

-Eva Victor (/ˈeɪvə/ AY-və;[1] born 1994) is a French-American actor, writer, and director.
-They[a] were featured in the television series Billions from 2020 to 2023, and made their directorial debut with the self-starring independent film Sorry, Baby (2025), for which they were nominated for the Golden Globe Award for Best Actress in a Motion Picture - Drama.
+Eva Victor (/ˈeɪvə/ AY-və;[1] born 11 February 1994) is a French-American actor, writer, and director.
+They[a] appeared in the television series Billions from 2020 to 2023, and made their directorial debut with the self-starring independent film Sorry, Baby (2025), for which they were nominated for the Golden Globe Award for Best Actress in a Motion Picture - Drama.

 Eva Victor was born in Paris, France, in 1994.[5]
-Her family later moved to San Francisco, where she grew up.[6]
+Their family later moved to San Francisco, where they grew up.[6]

-Victor went to The International School of San Francisco, a French-speaking high school, and sung in a choir.[5]
+They attended The International School of San Francisco, which they describe as "an intensely disciplined French speaking school," and sung in a choir.[5]
 They went to college at Northwestern University to study acting, with a minor in playwriting.
-While there, they took part in comedy as part of the improv team.
+While there, Victor took part in comedy as part of the improv team.
 After graduating, they gained representation after performing a dramatic acting showcase.[7]

 Career